redX85/Beginner/README.md

 # Beginner
-This will contain projects done from the 100 days of python challenge that I'm doing.
+This will contain projects done from python challenges that I'm working on or have completed.
+Some projects will be improved as the time goes as my experience increases.